 Crackq is an online distributed GPU-accelerated password cracker designed to help penetration testers and network auditors check for weak passwords.
 It supports a number of hash types and we are actively adding new algorithms.
+There are no delays associated with manual submissions and payment processing.
+The results are emailed automatically as soon as the hash is processed.

 This service must be used for legal purposes only.
 We are not liable for any loss or damage caused as a result of using this service.